BLOG

 • Configure and store users’ preferred settings.

-• Customize display of graphical controls, i.e., users can add, remove, reposition, and assign shortcuts to controls.
+• Users can customize the display of graphical controls, adding, removing, repositioning, and assigning shortcuts to controls.

 • Allow time-independent interaction (i.e., users can adjust time limits).